 You can also store them in a microwavable bowl, covered, and reheat later in a microwave.

-Pin this Turkey Dumplings (Pierogi) with Butternut Squash recipe for later!
+Pin this Easy Turkey Dumplings (Pierogi) with Butternut Squash recipe for later!

 Looking for more easy, delicious Polish recipes?